Lessons should be submitted as a Pull Request (PR) at least one full day before the

 out whether your lesson matches what is advertised in the Events repo.
 New lessons

-should be created from a copy of the lessons/template/lesson.md
+should be created from a copy of the lessons/template/lesson.md file.
+Follow the

 details and requests in the template lesson file and write up your lesson!